Student Conduct Code

 Reporting of Violations

 While an anonymous complaint may not trigger a student conduct investigation, a pattern of anonymous complaints against an individual or student organization may indicate a potential problem and the Student Conduct Administrator may take remedial action such as training, if appropriate.
+Additionally, potential violations of the Student Code of Conduct must be reported to the SCA, or designee, within 120 days of the incident occurring.
+Exceptions to this can be made at the discretion of the SCA.

 Investigation of Violations